Cystitis in cats

 • give them multiple litter trays in quiet, private areas

-• if you have multiple cats, ensure there are enough resources so that cats don’t have to share
+• if you have multiple cats, make sure there are enough resources so that cats don’t have to share

 • try to avoid loud noises like the washing machine or vacuum when they’re around